hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 Ensure that both `@Repository` and `CrudRepository` are imported from the `jakarta.data` package.

-To build the project, run:
+To build the project, run this command in a terminal window:

 ```bash
 ./gradlew build